-STEPHANIE FRANÇOISE was born in Caen (France) in 1983.
-Her passion for nature led to her studying wildlife management and conservation of tropical forests.
-Stéphanie met Stefano during a research on the Alpine marmot in Mont-Avic Regional Park in 2002.
-After getting a degree in French Guyana, she did a masters in journalism in Marseille (France).
-Since 2008, she has been working and travelling with her husband, Stefano, and writing for magazines such as Terre Sauvage (France), Animan (Switzerland) and National Geographic Italy.
-Stéphanie was involved in editing the texts in Stefano’s last three books (The king’s oddessey, 2008, ed.
+Stéphanie was born in Caen (France) in 1983.
+Her passion for nature led to her studying wildlife management in France and conservation of tropical forests in French Guyana.
+After getting a degree, she did a master in journalism in Marseille (France).
+Stéphanie met Stefano in 2002, during a research on the alpine marmot in Aosta Valley.
+Since 2006, she has been working and travelling regularly with her husband, and writing for magazines such as Terre Sauvage (France), Animan (Switzerland) and National Geographic Italy.
+Stéphanie was involved in editing the texts in severals Stefano’s books (The king’s oddessey, 2008, ed.
 Contrasto; The nights of the bears, 2009, ed.
 Ylaios; The angels of winter, 2010, ed.
-Ylaios) and in the production of a video documenting “behind the scenes” of the latest work on whooper swan.
-Since December 2010, Stéphanie has been in charge of the gallery-studio The Little Wild Gallery at Forte di Bard (Valle d’Aosta, Italy).
+Ylaios) and in the production of a videos for Stefano’s assignments for National Geographic Magazine.
+Since December 2010, Stéphanie has been in charge of The Little Wild Gallery and she’s the owner and manager of the publishing house, Ylaios.